 - Self-Titled Album

-- Spoken Word In Music: Most of their songs on the second and third albums eschew ending in favour of repeating the backing track and adding dialogue that may or may not be all that funny.
-The song "Chili Sauce" is five straight minutes of seductive dialogue, while "Wild and Loose" features two sets of dialogue at once: groupies who were happy to have met Morris in the left channel and the band in the right, culminating in Morris meeting the girls in the center channel, unable to remember that they met and hooked up the night before.
+- Spoken Word in Music: Some of their songs on the second and third albums eschew ending in favour of repeating the backing track and adding dialogue that may or may not be all that funny.
+The song "Chili Sauce" is five straight minutes of seductive dialogue, while "Wild and Loose" features two sets of dialogue at once: groupies who were happy to have met Morris in the left channel and the band in the right, culminating in Morris meeting the girls again in the center channel, unable to remember that they met and hooked up the night before.

 - Title by Number: "777-9311" was named after Dez Dickerson's actual phone number (in-universe, the reporter in "Grace" lists it as her number.)
 Dickerson had to change it after receiving unwanted calls.

 The Family (overlaps with "actual band")